We have a journey to take and little time; we have ships to name and crews

 As just one practical extension, the Corner Greeter program was formally launched in 2017 through the partnership with yet another organization, FAST (Fathers and Sons Together), leading a community march that stopped to “bless” each “crime hot spot” as a confirmation of a shared community commitment.
 Among other outcomes, the crime rate was subsequently reduced.

-So I’m going to go out on a limb, as a “child of the ‘60s” with memories of the lives lost and the cost of victories won and subsequently eroded, that local people are in fact rising anew.
+So I’m going to go out on a limb, as a “child of the ‘60s” with memories of the lives lost and the cost of victories won and subsequently eroded, that local communities are in fact rising anew.
 We are seeing before us the “ships,” in the wake of Black Lives Matter, and can identify by name the “crews” who have embarked on a new journey.
 And they are creating the symbols, rituals, and narratives to sustain them and those who join them on the way.